In a guest blogpost, Emil Eifrem of Neo Technology says graph databases detect sophisticated scams and fraud rings in real time

 Banks’ standard instruments for dealing with fraud, such as a monitoring for deviation from normal purchasing patterns, is all about discrete data, rather than looking at the bigger network of relationships.
 Discrete data picks up sole fraudsters, well enough.
 But it can’t as easily detect the shared characteristics that typify fraud rings (collectives working often cross-border, even cross-continent).
 What’s more, such methods tend to issue false positives, which harm customer relationships.

 The problem bedevils traditional relational database approaches, because as they can only really model data as a set of tables and columns, carrying out complex joins and self-joins when the dataset becomes more inter-related is just messy and painful.
 Such queries are technically tricky to construct and expensive to run, and making them work in synchronous time is problematic, with performance faltering as the total data set size increases.

 Graphs are your stepping stone to ‘in-flight’ fraud blocking

 Graph databases, by contrast, have none of these issues.
 Used with

-data query languages like Cypher, they offer a simple semantic for detecting fraud rings and navigating the data connections in-memory and in real time.
+modern data query languages like Cypher, they offer a simple semantic for detecting fraud rings and navigating the data connections in-memory and in real time.
 That makes spotting the connections between fraudsters and their activities far more straightforward, potentially before anything untoward taking place.
 And as business processes become faster and increasingly more automated the window we have to detect fraud is shrinking too.

 That makes the need for real-time, in-flight fraud blockage all the more important.
 Graph databases provide a unique ability to uncover a variety of important fraud patterns, in real time, and are a major step in the right direction to do just that.
 The verdict has to be, take a leaf out of the social web giants’ book and look at this great data infrastructure alternative to working better with complex data.